15 Archimedes Discoveries That Changed the World

 A Mind Ahead of His Time

-At a time when most knowledge was steeped in mythology or rudimentary science, Archimedes applied logic and experimentation to unravel the laws of nature.
-His legacy lives on in textbooks, engineering marvels, and even the Marine Corps Hymn.
-These 15 discoveries reveal how Archimedes forever altered science, warfare, and mathematics.
+In an era when most scientific and mathematical ideas were the province of mythology or simple deduction, Archimedes applied logic and experimentation to the laws of nature, forever changing the way we approach science and mathematics.
+His contributions are still with us in textbooks, engineering, and even the Marine Corps Hymn.
+These 15 discoveries help us see how Archimedes changed science, war, and mathematics forever.

 1. The Principle of Buoyancy